alamincse/Learnphp/README.md

 # Learnphp
-Learnphp (Using php, mysql, html, css, bootstrap) Learnphp is a simple CMS like wordpress.
+Learnphp (Using php, mysql, html, css, bootstrap)is a simple CMS like wordpress.
 If you are new in php, you can learn something how to make a CMS using php.
 This code is very pretty and helpful to learn yourself.

 INSTALL PROCESS